More Pasta, More Joy—Join the Fun!

 *Sauce is bitter/burnt.* The garlic was browned or burned.
 You must discard the sauce and start over.
 The heat must be low enough that the garlic never sizzles aggressively.

-*Pasta is dry/not coated.* Didn't reserve enough pasta water, or the oil-to-pasta ratio was off.
+Pasta is dry/not coated.
+Did not reserve enough pasta water, or the oil-to-pasta ratio was off.
 Always over-reserve the pasta water.
 The final sauce should look slightly loose before serving since the pasta will absorb the liquid quickly.

 Pasta Aglio e Olio